-I also notice a hysteresis: when going from focused to defocused, the point where perception switches to rightward gaze requires more defocus than on the reverse until the gaze flips to the left again.
+I also notice a hysteresis: when going slowly from focused to defocused, the point where perception switches seeming gaze direction requires more defocus than on the reverse until the gaze flips to the left again.

 What to do

-To convince yourself that it is really just defocus, press the “focus” button and walk away from your monitor – decreasing size effectively defocuses the image in your eye.
+To convince yourself that it is really just defocus, you could walk away from your monitor – decreasing size effectively defocuses the image in your eye.
 Alternatively, you can defocus by screwing up your eyes, taking off glasses or any other method that blurs your vision.